legalesign/ls-document-viewer/readme.md

 ### Language Prop

 Set the language via the `language` attribute.
-If omitted, the browser's language is auto-detected.
+This overrides the browser's detected language.

 ```html
 <ls-document-viewer language="fr" ...></ls-document-viewer>
 ```

+**Priority order:**
+1. `language` prop (if set) — always wins, regardless of browser settings
+2. Browser language (auto-detected) — used when no `language` prop is provided
+3. English — final fallback if the browser language isn't in the supported list

+For example, if a user's browser is set to French but your app passes `language="es"`, the component will display in Spanish.

 ### Supported Languages